 Finally, a virtual agent can improve the image of your customer service platform by streamlining your digital and omnichannel interactions.
 Whatever your reasons for integrating a chatbot within your call center.
 The most important thing to remember is to define your goals in advance.

 The virtual agent is not a simple assistant; it is a machine that learns with time.
 In other words, as it interacts with your customers, this system will enrich its database and improve the answers it can give them.

 But before all that, you still need to design your Chatbot, by having a database on which it will rely.
 In this sense, you must focus your efforts on the experience of your existing customers.
-For example, make an analysis of their current needs, their consumption habits, the most common queries or their buying behaviors.
+For example, make an analysis of their current needs, their consumption habits, the most common queries, or their buying behaviors.
 It all depends on the nature of your campaign.

-Of course, it doesn’t mean you need to have an absolute and perfect knowledge of your customers from the get-go.
+Of course, it doesn’t mean you need to have absolute and perfect knowledge of your customers from the get-go.
 Your database will be limited at the start, but over time you can improve your process and create more engaging conversations.

 Rule No. 3: Testing and Training

 There is no technology without testing.
 Even if you have the most powerful Chatbot on the planet.
-It is vital to put your new virtual agent to the test, looking for every possible twist and turn to questions and requests your customers might ask.
+It is vital to put your new virtual agent to the test, looking for every possible twist and turning to questions and requests your customers might ask.